armory/documentation/_spinnaker_user_guides/writing-scripts.md

 ## Auth

 Being able to access the API when auth is enabled requires a certain configuration by your Armory Spinnaker Administrator.
-They will need to enable programatic access via mutual tls (x509 certs).
+They will need to enable programmatic access via mutual tls (x509 certs).
 Then you will need to use a cert when communicating with the API.